amoe/allen-moronuki/allen_moronuki_notes.md

 It seems that this is really difficult.

 "Haskell also has product types...The data constructors in product types have more than one parameter."

+## Exercise: How does your garden grow?

+From the exercise, we basically end up proving that 'sum of products' normal form is an 'evaluation/reduction' of the total type space.

+That is to say that it ELIMINATES the sum type from the type universe.
+So it doesn't matter that it clashes with the data constructors for the sum type.
+Because the non-normal form and the normal form, if they use the same identifiers, are mutually exclusive.

+So that's why the answer for this exercise is located within `Garden.hs`.

 # 2019-10-09